VGFXOpenGL

 • Smooth geomorphing eliminates popping between LODs

-• Unlimited spherical and cubic volumetric fog regions.
-Overlapping fog regions possible
+• Spherical and cubic volumetric fog regions

 Volumetric Fog Volumetric Fog Volumetric Fog Volumetric Fog Volumetric Fog